stellio-hub/stellio-docs/docs/admin/misc_configuration_tips.md

 - subscription-service: 8094
 - postgres: 5433
 - kafka: 29093
-You can change them by editing the csr.env variables.
+You can change them by editing the variables in the `csr.env` file.